 This is possibly the first question that is you may ask yourself.
 Diamonds are definitely forever, but sometimes some people would just like to try something a little different.
 After all we all have different tastes and this is why Loyes Diamonds keep such a large stock of precious stones to satisfy every choice.

 With coloured gemstones, the choices grow incredibly and some people just want to break free from the constrictions of tradition.
-We are at a point in time when breaking free from all traditional and trends and new ideas and fresh fashion and tastes is what keeps us moving forward.
-Surprisingly enough, moving to introduce coloured gemstones into engagement rings is not a totally original but more of a shift back to older times many of the ideas of which can be seen idea as ideas taken from vintage jewellery styles.
+We are at a point in time when breaking free from all traditional trends and new ideas and fresh fashion and tastes is what keeps us moving forward.
+Surprisingly enough, moving to introduce coloured gemstones into engagement rings is not totally original but more of a shift back to older times many of the ideas of which can be seen idea as ideas taken from vintage jewellery styles.
 So, it is essentially a retro parade.
 Besides, who wouldn’t like a scintillating pop of colours in their engagement rings?

-Another great progression within the industry is the cutting and polishing techniques and technology uses to provide an amazing array of cuts similar to diamonds with their various shapes such as emerald cuts, princess cuts, round brilliant cuts, oval cuts, cushion cuts, pear cuts and marquise cuts.
+Another great progression within the industry is the cutting and polishing techniques and technology used to provide an amazing array of cuts similar to diamonds with their various shapes such as emerald cuts, princess cuts, round brilliant cuts, oval cuts, cushion cuts, pear cuts and marquise cuts.

 Combining Coloured Gems with Diamonds.

 When combining coloured gems with white diamonds the possibilities are endless.
 Choosing a coloured gem engagement ring doesn’t essentially mean you should discount diamonds altogether.
-On the contrary, most bridal engagement rings engage the use of coloured gems among diamonds for the maximum aesthetic attainment.
-The beauty of coloured gems is that they accentuate, highlight and complement many of the characteristics of diamonds such as red and blue tones of a diamonds fire and scintillation.
+On the contrary, most bridal engagement rings engage the use of coloured gems among diamonds for maximum aesthetic attainment.
+The beauty of coloured gems is that they accentuate, highlight and complement many of the characteristics of diamonds such as the red and blue tones of a diamond’s fire and scintillation.